dzavalishin/mqtt_udp/dox/source/index.rst

    Screenshot of MQTT/UDP viewer tool (Mac OS)

    Being written in Java viewer works on Mac OS.
-It also must run on other operating systems with Java, but I did not tried it yet.
+It also must run on other operating systems with Java, but it was not yet tested.

 To run viewer you will need MqttUdpViewer.jar - on any OS ``java -jar MqttUdpViewer.jar`` will start program.
 For Windows there is MqttUdpViewer.exe which is a starter for MqttUdpViewer.jar,